sinch/SinchCallingUIKit/TUTORIAL.md

 ## Adding a call
 In iRezQ, there is a premium feature that allows you to call and ask for help.
 Right now, the app is sending an alert to the operator to call the user.

-I remove that code, and add the import to my controller and the following line of code:
+I removed that code and added the import to my controller and the following line of code:

 ```objectivec
 [[CallingManager sharedManager] callNumber:@"irezQAlarmnumber"];